netgroup-polito/crownlabs-site/content/learning/golang/golang.md

 ## Introduction

-Crownlabs backend is written in Golang (a.k.a.
-Go), an open source, procedural programming language created by Google.
+The Crownlabs backend is written in Golang (a.k.a., Go), an open source, procedural programming language created by Google.
 In brief, it looks similar to C and C++ but without some of their most tricky issues (e.g. memory management).
 This guide will do a general excursus on this fast raising programming language, introducing its most relevant features and giving a roadmap for a possible learning path.

+Before beginning your journey with Go, let's have some fun: listen to [this song](https://youtu.be/LJvEIjRBSDA), dedicated to the Go language!

 ## Useful links